iiisssaaaaaac/grp-7-avdasi-2-2021-2022/README.md

 # grp-7-avdasi-2-2021-2022
-This is AVDASI GRP-7 code for wing.
-The wing used a DC motor to actuate a flap whose position was measured with a potentiometer.
+This is AVDASI GRP-7 code for wing control.
+In the wing there was a DC motor to actuate a flap whose position was measured with a potentiometer.
 The aileron was actuated using a standard 9g servo.

+We had a ground controller to wirelessly send data to and from the wing.

 The PID library may look unchanged, but there is a feature added: